Neelo

 Neelo Begum (born Cynthia Alexander Fernandes; née Abida Riaz; 30 June 1940 - 30 January 2021) was a Pakistani veteran film actress.
 She made her film debut in 1956 with a Hollywood film Bhowani Junction.
 She was known as The Queen of Romance and The Princess of Romance for her portrayal of romantic roles.
 She worked in more than 134 Pakistani films including Urdu and Punjabi language films.

-She was the recipient of numerous awards, including Nigar Awards, she first gained recognition after appearing in a song "Aaye Mausam Rangilay Suhanay" from Saat Lakh and achieved critical and commercial success with the title role role in Zarqa.
+She was the recipient of numerous awards, including Nigar Awards.
+She first gained recognition after appearing in the song "Aaye Mausam Rangilay Suhanay" from Saat Lakh and achieved critical and commercial success with the titular role in Zarqa.

 Early life

-Born into a Catholic family, she adopted a Muslim name, Abida Riaz after marrying a Pakistani filmmaker, Riaz Shahid in 1965.
+Born into a Catholic family, she converted to Islam and adopted a Muslim name, Abida Riaz, after marrying Pakistani filmmaker Riaz Shahid in 1965.

 Neelo was born in Bhera, British India.
 She did her primary schooling at Kinnaird High School, Lahore.

 Controversies

 In 1965, at the peak of her popularity, she was summoned by Nawab Malik Amir Mohammad Khan, then Governor of West Pakistan, to dance on stage for the Shah of Iran during his official visit to Pakistan; but she refused to do it for her own reasons.
 Harassed and threatened, Neelo faced dire consequences for refusing to obey official orders.
 She was allegedly gang molested and attempted suicide on the way to the Governor's House and was taken to a hospital instead, where the doctors saved her life.

 News of the incident generated widespread public backlash against the Nawab.
 The renowned leftist poet Habib Jalib, on hearing of the incident, expressed his anguish in his poem over her attempted suicide: "Tu kay nawaqif-e-aadab-e-ghulami hae abhi...raqs zanjeer pehan ker bhi kya jata hae" (meaning: "unaware art thou yet of the rites of enslavement...dance can be performed even while enchained".)
-Later this poem was used in the film Zarqa (1969) with slight changes in the words and ended up becoming a super-hit film song in Pakistan.
+Later this poem was used in the film Zarqa (1969) with minor changes and ended up becoming a super-hit film song in Pakistan.
 The film song became much more relevant, effective, and popular because it was picturised on Neelo herself and was based on similar real-life events in Neelo's life.
-She also won the Best Actress Nigar Award for film Zarqa (1969).
+She also won the Best Actress Nigar Award for the film Zarqa.
 It had superb music by Wajahat Attre and was sung by Mehdi Hassan.
-Film Zarqa (1969) was produced and directed by Riaz Shahid who also wrote its screenplay.
-Neelo helped her husband, Riaz Shahid, produce this film and it became the box office hit film of her career.
+Zarqa (1969) was produced and directed by Neelo's husband, Riaz Shahid, who also wrote its screenplay.
+Neelo helped her husband produce this film and it became the box office hit film of her career.